Nine call center initiatives to consider

 The March 2014 installment in CRM magazine’s Best Practice series seeks to answer the question: What is an intelligent contact center?
 Contributors approach the issue from several different angles, but the key takeaway is that an intelligent contact center must consolidate all customer interactions into a single view.
 This data stream coming from multiple channels has to be synthesized into a coherent conversation between the contact center and customers, regardless of the source: voice, chat, email, social media, mobile, etc.

 Ahead in the Cloud: Why Contact Centers Are Moving to Cloud-Based Solutions

 Magnetic North’s report explores the drivers of cloud adoption in the contact center, as well as some of the challenges to adoption, including legacy IT equipment, lack of properly trained staff, time, resources, etc. According to Magnetic North, the cloud is firmly on the contact center agenda and companies that have not already moved to the cloud are most likely considering doing so in the near future.
 Are those companies already in the cloud reaping the rewards?
 Are they using the cloud to deliver new communications channels?
-These are just a few of the questions the report covers.

 The rapidly changing contact center environment is forcing companies to address industry trends such as cloud adoption, multichannel solutions, speech analytics, and more.